Goldstein Investigates: COVID-19 Testing Lab For LAUSD Students Linked To Superintendent Austin Beutner

 Beutner’s former venture capital company Evercore also had a business relationship with another company co-founded by Dayton, but the district claims they’ve done no business together since 2008.

-Dayton also contributed to Beutner’s run for mayor 2011.
+Dayton also contributed to Beutner’s run for mayor in 2011.
 The district says the money was returned.

 LAUSD claims they vetted 22 COVID-19 testing labs before Beutner — under emergency coronavirus powers — chose Summer Bio which a spokesperson says had the lowest price and fastest service.